Find out more information about water metering and reporting in Taranaki.

 - The Council only accepts verifications carried out by the 'Blue Tick' accredited service providers.
 Blue Tick accreditation list(external link)

-- Accredited Service Providers must provide verifications in a TRC verification report form.
-Forms not filled out completely will not be accepted and be returned to the verifier/consent holder.
+- Accredited Service Providers must provide a completed verification report to the TRC.

 Irrigation New Zealand's Water Measurement 'Blue Tick' Accreditation Programme provides a list of accredited companies that have agreed to install, verify and provide data management services in compliance with both Water Measurement Code of Practice and the Regulations for Measuring and Reporting Water Takes 2010.